How to Escape the Prison of Expiring Information

 Otherwise, everybody would be knowledgeable.
 Wisdom ultimately emerges from the culmination of accumulated insight.
 Does everybody automatically become wise?
 Of course not.
 Very few do, as a result of lifelong disciplined dedication; and we seek their wisdom for guidance.
 Even though one or the other proverb implies that wisdom comes with age, time represents just one variable in the equation.

-Your Path To Wisdom
+Your Path to Wisdom

 In the example of Warren Buffet the core discipline is financial literacy.
 The majority of his informational intake is categorized in business and finance and aims to describe universal patterns and practices that expire slowly - if at all.
 On top of that, the type of information already is of high quality and he takes the time to process all the input.
 Thinking and learning about business is his intrinsic interest.